 Special Education and Clinical Sciences

 Through teaching, research, and service, the Department of Special Education and Clinical Sciences seeks to improve the quality of education, employment, and community living for children and adults with special needs and their families.
-The department has three graduate majors: communication disorders and sciences, school psychology, and special education.
-The department also offers an undergraduate degree in communication disorders and sciences as well as a minor in special education.
+The department has four graduate majors: applied behavior analysis, communication disorders and sciences, school psychology, and special education.
+The department also offers an undergraduate degree in communication disorders and sciences, a minor in special education, and coursework in American Sign Language.

 Faculty